 - Confirmation that your application has been refused.

 - Your right to appeal the decision which includes what you need to do to appeal and the time in which you have to do it.

 You may simply have filled in your application form incorrectly but it could also be something more serious with perhaps something coming up in your CRB check .
 Read through the reason for the refusal and if you think you think this is the wrong decision then make sure you use your right of appeal, and make sure you do this as soon as possible.

 If the refusal is upheld then you will only get a refund for the portion of your fee relating the to the ‘grant of licence’ which is £100 of the total £250 as the application fee and the CRB fees are non-refundable.
 We strongly advise all applicants to give us a call before making the application in the first place, this way we can gives you the heads up on any potential drawbacks (if any).

 Want to know more?

-All the information you need to complete your PCO licence application is on this website so please explore the rest of the site using the menu at the top of this page.
+All the information you need to make your PCO licence application is on this website.
+Please explore the rest of the site using the menu at the top of this page.